 Stephen Naoyuki Matsuba is a writer living in Vancouver, Canada.

-He has always been interested in writing fiction, and while in elementary school wrote stories and became an avid reader.
-Over the last ten years, He has actively pursued his lifetime goal by attending writers workshops and conferences to hone his craft.
-His experience as technical writer has proven invaluable in developing the discipline needed to write a novel.
+Being a novel writer has been Stephen’s lifelong dream.
+While in elementary school, he loved to write stories and became an avid reader.
+Over the last ten years, he has actively pursued his lifetime goal by researching and consuming books on becoming an author, attending writers workshops and conferences to hone his craft, and joining writing groups to network and get feedback from other writers.

 After high school, he began pursuing a career geared towards academe earning B.A. and M.A. degrees at the University of British Columbia in English Literature.
 It was while doing his Masters degree that he was exposed to computer technology as a research tool.
 Later attending York University (Toronto, Canada), he worked on a Ph.D in Computational Linguistics and English Literature exploring computational models for determining allusions in Shakespeare. his interests included computational linguistics, artificial intelligence and cognitive science, computer applications in humanities research and education, VR, and multimedia design.